Graduate School Curricular Guidelines CG

 New Graduate Certificate

 Certificate programs provide students an opportunity to demonstrate competence in a coherent curriculum or area of specialization.
 Certificates often supplement previous advanced degrees or further professional preparation.
 Certificates may also serve as an entry point to additional advanced graduate study.
 Graduate certificates can be free-standing programs (3a); students are directly admitted into these certificate programs.
 Students may also be simultaneously enrolled in a master’s or doctoral degree program (3b).
 A certificate must be at least 12 credit hours and should be at least four courses.
+To view a listing of certificates types and characteristics visit the registrar's website.

 In addition to the general proposal template, curricular proposals for new graduate certificates should include the following in the relevant sections: